mjlaali/CLaCDiscourseParser/README.md

 <cite> Majid Laali, Elnaz Davoodi, and Leila Kosseim (2015).<b> The CLaC Discourse Parser at CoNLL-2015 </b>.
 In Proceedings of the Nineteenth Conference on Computational Natural Language Learning: Shared Task.
 Beijing, China.</cite>

-Requires JDK 1.7 or higher and Maven 3.0 or higher.
+Requires JDK 1.7 or higher, Maven 3.0 or higher and Python 2.6 or higher.

 ## Quick Start